 - Reject scare tactics.
 Legitimate lenders will not discourage you from searching for the best deal or pressure you into borrowing more than you can afford.

 - Do your homework.
 Look at the company’s Better Business Bureau rating and any other online reviews you can find.
 Almost every company will generate complaints, but some will generate far more than others.

 Debt consolidation can be an excellent option if you’re ready to dig your way out of debt for good.
 The best debt-consolidation loans will allow you to stay organized and pay off your debt with a reasonable interest rate and affordable monthly payment.
-If you’re uncertain where to begin, the lenders I profiled above are worth a look.
+If you’re uncertain where to begin, the lenders I profiled above are worth a look or use our loan search tool below to view additional loan options.
 Good luck!

 Use our loan comparison tool to view multiple loan options with no obligation.